-While much of his practice involves sensitive and confidential matters that fall outside of public consumption, Daniel has tried dozens of cases to verdict and he has built a reputation as a formidable trial lawyer.
-His work has been featured in a number of national and international publications, including The New York Times, The Washington Post, The Guardian, Good Morning America, ABC Nightly News, and Vanity Fair.
-Daniel has been named a “Rising Star” by Virginia Super Lawyers magazine from 2016 to 2019.
+These courtroom victories have built Daniel’s reputation as a formidable trial lawyer.
+Over the years, his work has been featured in a number of national and international publications, including The New York Times, The Washington Post, The Guardian, Good Morning America, ABC Nightly News, and Vanity Fair.
+From 2016 to 2020, Virginia Super Lawyer magazine has named Daniel a “Rising Star.”

-Daniel provides pro bono services to tenants with abusive landlords and individuals falsely accused of criminal wrongdoing.
-He has also provided legal services for marginalized persons in coordination with the Innocence Project, the Legal Aid and Justice Center, the Virginia Indigent Defense Commission, and Housing Opportunities Made Equal.
+Daniel also provides pro bono services to tenants with abusive landlords and individuals falsely accused of criminal wrongdoing.
+And over the last decade he has provided legal services for marginalized persons in coordination with the Innocence Project, the Legal Aid and Justice Center, the Virginia Indigent Defense Commission, and Housing Opportunities Made Equal.

 - Commonwealth of Virginia